-KEY FINDINGS
+3 KEY FINDINGS

-- As of 2014, over 90% of Cape Elizabeth residents in the labor force worked out of Town. - Over 60% of the Town's labor force has a managerial or professional occupation, compared to just 35% statewide (2015). - Cape Elizabeth hosts 1,261 jobs and over 300 businesses, representing about 1% of the employment in Cumberland County (2014). - The fastest growing employment sector in Cape Elizabeth is professional and business services, adding 41 jobs between 2005 and 2015. - Education and health care accounted for more than half of all jobs in Cape Elizabeth, while retail accounted for less than 3% of jobs (2014). - In 2014 about 35% of Cape Elizabeth's retail sales came from restaurants, and another 21% came from lodging.
+- As of 2014, over 90% of Cape Elizabeth residents in the labor force worked out of Town. - Over 60% of the Town's labor force has a managerial or professional occupation, compared to just 35% statewide (2015). - Cape Elizabeth hosts 1,261 jobs and over 300 businesses, representing about 1% of the employment in Cumberland County (2014). - The fastest growing employment sector in Cape Elizabeth is professional and business services, adding 41 jobs between 2005 and 2015. - Education and health care accounted for more than half of all jobs in Cape Elizabeth, while retail accounted for less than 3% of jobs (2014). - In 2014 about 35% of Cape Elizabeth's retail sales came from restaurants, and another 21% came from lodging. - Telecommuting is a significant and growing form of employment for Cape Elizabeth residents. - 16

-16 Cape Elizabeth has historically been a bedroom community within the Greater Portland labor market.
+17 Cape Elizabeth has historically been a bedroom community within the Greater Portland labor market.

-17 The majority of the Town's labor force commutes to Portland or South Portland, and many have high

-18 paying professional jobs.
-Employment within the Town itself has always been quite limited, with the

-19 majority of its jobs in the retail, tourism, and health and education fields.
-While there have been some

-20 modest efforts to expand the tax base, Cape Elizabeth will likely remain primarily residential and is not
+- 18 The majority of the Town's labor force commutes to Portland or South Portland, and many have high - 19 paying professional jobs.
+Employment within the Town itself has always been quite limited, with the - 20 majority of its jobs in the professional and managerial, tourism, and health and education fields.
+While - 21 there have been some modest efforts to expand the tax base, Cape Elizabeth will likely remain primarily - 22 residential and is not expected to become a business center for the region.

-- 21 expected to become a business center for the region. - 22 Regional Economic Development Efforts
+23 Regional Economic Development Efforts

-23 The Town of Cape Elizabeth participates in several regional economic initiatives.
-The following groups

-- 24 and organizations play an active role in Cape Elizabeth's economic development: - Portland Regional Chamber of Commerce: Supports individual, community, and business growth through advocacy, educational opportunities, and professional networking. - The Greater Portland Convention and Visitors Bureau: Promotes tourism and trade shows in theGreater Portland Region. - The Greater Portland Economic Development Corporation (GPEDC): A private-public partnership among the Portland Regional Chamber of Commerce, the Greater Portland Educational Alliance, and the communities of Portland, South Portland, Westbrook, Scarborough, Falmouth and Cape Elizabeth, focused on regional business retention, expansion, and recruitment. - 33 Greater Portland Council of Governments (GPCOG) Economic Development District: A federally- - 34 designated Economic Development District (EDD) that provides economic development planning - 35 services and funding for infrastructure projects in 26 communities in Cumberland County.
+- 24 The Town of Cape Elizabeth participates in several regional economic initiatives.
+The following groups - 25 and organizations play an active role in Cape Elizabeth's economic development: - Portland Regional Chamber of Commerce: Supports individual, community, and business growth through advocacy, educational opportunities, and professional networking. - The Greater Portland Convention and Visitors Bureau: Promotes tourism and trade shows in theGreater Portland Region. - 30 The Greater Portland Economic Development Corporation (GPEDC): A private-public partnership - 31 among the Portland Regional Chamber of Commerce, the Greater Portland Educational Alliance, and - 32 the communities of Portland, South Portland, Westbrook, Scarborough, Falmouth and Cape - 33 Elizabeth, focused on regional business retention, expansion, and recruitment. - 34 Greater Portland Council of Governments (GPCOG) Economic Development District: A federally- - designated Economic Development District (EDD) that provides economic development planning - 36 services and funding for infrastructure projects in 26 communities in Cumberland County.

-36 Cape Elizabeth's Labor Force
+37 Cape Elizabeth's Labor Force